-During the year, the International Financial Reporting Standards (IFRS) Foundation Trustees announced the creation of a new standard-setting board - the ISSB.
+During the previous financial year, the International Financial Reporting Standards (IFRS) Foundation Trustees announced the creation of a new standard-setting board - the ISSB.
 The purpose of the ISSB is to develop and approve a comprehensive global baseline of sustainability disclosures for the capital markets.
 The ISSB has released two draft standards covering general sustainability disclosure requirements as well as climate-related disclosures.
-Management is monitoring the development of these draft reporting requirements for future reporting periods.
+A number of other bodies have also been developing sustainability reporting standards.
+In addition, the Australian Government has been consulting on the development of Australian sustainability reporting framework.
+Management is monitoring the developments for future reporting periods.